 There may be circumstances where the Company will still need to process your data for legal or official reasons.
 Where this is the case, we will tell you and we will restrict the data to only what is necessary for those specific reasons.

 The legal bases we rely upon to process your personal data are:

 This is where the Company has a legitimate reason to process your data which is necessary for the purposes of the legitimate interests pursued by us except where such interests are overridden by your interests or fundamental rights or freedom which require protection of personal data.
 Where the Company has relied on a legitimate interest to process your personal data our legitimate interests is/are as follows:

-• Contacting you to seek your consent where we need it.
+- Contacting you to seek your consent where we need

 The Company has certain legal and contractual requirements to collect personal data (e.g. to comply with the Conduct of Employment Agencies and Employment Businesses Regulations 2003, immigration and tax legislation, and in some circumstances safeguarding requirements.)
 In addition, we may need your personal data to enter into a contract with you.
 If you do not give us personal data we need to collect as a result of statutory/contractual obligations, we may not be able to continue to provide our services to you.